lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 * What’s *in* all these, anyway?
     * What does ECCO-TCP leave out compared to ECCO?
 Compared to ESTC?
 (Can I come up with adjustment factors?)
     * How do digital vs physical holdings compare?

-What is a "normal" footprint in the print culture of this decade? (i.e., what are the boundaries a work has to surpass to be unusually popular or unusually unpopular?)

 The problem of textual selection--- the paired difficulty and importance of deciding which few books one will actually read--- is an urgently meaningful problem in the “real world,” outside the realms of academia.
 A common solution is one which will likely alarm and distress most scholars who have dedicated themselves to thinking through canonical selection, or even the construction of a syllabus: a solution which could perhaps be called ‘radical impatience.’
 Consider, for example, the following advice in a blog post, “100 Ways to Live Better,” item number 6, the first entry in the category “Mind”: